google/or-tools/README.md

 CP-SAT WebAssembly runtime, Vite builds the package bundle, and Vite builds the static demo site.

+The Emscripten SDK is tracked as a pinned `emsdk` git submodule.
+The build script initializes that submodule automatically if needed, so a normal clone can run `npm run build` directly after `npm install`.
+If you prefer to fetch submodules up front, clone with `--recurse-submodules` or run `git submodule update --init --recursive`.

 ## npm scripts

 - `npm run build:wasm` rebuilds the `cp_sat_runtime` wasm/js bundle via emsdk + CMake.